 The scope of practice describes a set of standard services that a newborn care professional, who is educated, trained and deemed competent to perform while on the job.
 The Newborn Care Specialist profession can be defined as the care of newborns within the home.
 Routine newborn care skills such as diapering, feeding and sleep conditioning are performed while on the job.
 Medical care or advanced lactation skills are outside of the scope of practice for newborn care specialists.
 All newborn care specialists should follow and be updated on all AAP practices and guidelines.

-ICNCS are individuals who have completed 20 hours of newborn care education and 1000 contact hours with an infant birth to 4 months of age within a 2 year time frame.
+ICNCS are individuals who have completed a newborn care education course and 1000 contact hours with an infant birth to 4 months of age within a 2 year time frame.
 These individuals have passed the examination administered by Newborn Care International and have demonstrated competencies to provide evidence based care in the areas of newborn care, sleep conditioning, basic breastfeeding knowledge, preemie and multiples care and working with the postpartum family.

 ICNCS has demonstrated the readiness to: